Wolfyxon/3ds-web-stuff/README.md

 **This project is not affiliated with Nintendo, and it's only community driven.**

+## TODO
+Besides from planned games:
+- [ ] Fix compatibility issues on Old 3DS/2DS
+- [ ] Remake the home page and make it behave more like the home menu
+- [ ] Make a camera system for the game.js library
+- [ ] Create a map creator and loader for games

 ### 3rd party
 #### QR code generation API
 Docs: http://goqr.me/api/doc/